drjeong/uenn/README.md

 > The location to download the library - https://pytorch.org/get-started/locally/

-> Please make sure to select the options - LibTorch and C++ / Java.
+> Please make sure to select the preference options - LibTorch and C++ / Java.

 > Once downloaded, place the library under the "Lib" folder.